 Today, the RAN’s role is largely one of peacekeeping and disaster relief.

 On Christmas Eve 1974 Darwin was hit by Cyclone Tracey, one of Australia’s worst ever natural disasters.
 The Navy was required for its then largest ever peace-time mission: Operation Navy Help Darwin, involving 3 000 people, 13 ships and 11 aircraft.
 The RAN was responsible for clearing 4 740 houses in the northern suburbs of Darwin, and evacuees were housed on RAN vessels in Sydney and Brisbane.
 Clearance divers surveyed damage to patrol boats and searched for missing vessels.
 Aircraft were sent carrying blood transfusion equipment, Red Cross personnel and Navy clearance divers.
 They were then tasked with evacuating residents.
-The RAN later played a role surveying the harbor and locating sunken trawlers and other navigational hazards.
+The RAN later played a role surveying the harbour and locating sunken trawlers and other navigational hazards.

 Little more than a week after the disaster, the RAN’s services were required in Tasmania, when the Tasman Bridge was hit by a bulk ore carrier, MV Lake Illawarra, and collapsed.
 12 people were killed, including five motorists who plunged into the water, and seven of the ship’s crew.
 The RAN committed 14 divers for a search and recovery mission.
 With strong river currents, poor visibility and debris still plunging into the water, the divers helped salvage the vehicles and survey the scene.